alphaO4/Python-Pocsag-decoder/README.md

-A simple Decoder programm for PROCSAG that will notify the user via a Telegram Bot when messages with a certain RIC are recieved
+A simple Decoder programm for POCSAG that will notify the user via a Telegram Bot when messages with a certain RIC are recieved